hendecahedron/taraxacum/README.md

 Symbolic implementation - the problem with floats is you get tiny elements as a result of non-cancallations which I currently filter out but a symbolic version would deal with this.
 I have tried using rationals instead but they're much slower.

+Tests - I know I should add some tests.
+I'm using this for my other projects so it gets tested by being used but it ought really to have some tests nonetheless.

 #### References: